-Canon 1D versus Canon 1D Mark II N
+Canon 1D vs 1D Mark II N

 The Canon EOS-1D and the Canon EOS-1D Mark II N are two professional cameras that were officially introduced, respectively, in September 2001 and August 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-H sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 1D Mark II N provides 8.2 MP.
+The 1D has a resolution of 4.1 megapixels, whereas the 1D Mark II N provides 8.2 MP.

 In this particular case, the Canon 1D and the Canon 1D Mark II N have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 1D Mark II N is slightly lighter (1 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-|2.||Canon 1D Mark II N (⇒ lft)||156 mm||158 mm||80 mm||1565 g||1200||YES||2005||3,999||discont.||check|
+|2.||Canon 1D Mark II N||156 mm||158 mm||80 mm||1565 g||1200||Y||Aug 2005||3,999||ebay.com|

-|4.||Canon 1D X Mark II||158 mm||168 mm||83 mm||1530 g||1210||YES||2016||5,999||latest||check|
+|4.||Canon 1D X Mark II||158 mm||168 mm||83 mm||1530 g||1210||Y||Feb 2016||5,999||ebay.com|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-H sensor and have a format factor (sometimes also referred to as "crop factor") of 1.3.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.